 For example, if you are easily overwhelmed I actually suggest that you steer clear of the KonMari Method.
 Her entire strategy relies on “taking everything out to begin”.

-For those of you, like me who are sensitive to clutter or you if you haven’t developed good decluttering skills this is going to be a disaster.
+For those of you like me who are sensitive to clutter, or if you haven’t developed good decluttering skills, this is going to be a disaster.

 The same is true about decluttering areas in a specific order.

 While I love the strategy of targeting different areas over time, it’s important to consider what you think will be the most difficult areas.

 Even if someone else says “Start Here!” – you need to know that if that particular area is a challenge or sentimental for you – you want to move that further down the list.